alan-turing-institute/RCTab/paper/paper.md

 Users can use the web frontend to see subscriptions' spending and budget details, such as remaining amount, expiration date, the project to which spending will be charged and list of RBAC assignments.

-Administrators can use the CLI to create and edit budgets, override budgets (for critical subscriptions that must never be turned off) and get JSON-format summaries.
+Administrators can use the CLI to create and edit budgets, override budgets (for critical subscriptions that must never be turned off) and get summaries.

 RCTab integrates with Microsoft Entra ID (previously "Azure Active Directory") to provide "Single Sign On" authentication for the frontend and CLI.